ryanongwx/tp/docs/UserGuide.md

    - `list` : Lists all patients.

-   - `addpatient n/John Doe e/johndoe@gmail.com p/12345678 g/M a/26 bt/AB+ al/Penicillin` : Adds a new patient named John Doe with basic information about the patient
+   - `addpatient n/John Doe i/T1234567A e/johndoe@gmail.com p/12345678 g/M a/26 bt/AB+ al/Penicillin` : Adds a new patient named John Doe with important information about the patient

    - `delete 3` : Deletes the 3rd patient shown in the current list.